The SJHS at Home: Mondays at 6pm ET via Zoom

 While historians typically use written texts to learn about the past, objects can also speak volumes about our communities and histories.
 You are encouraged to bring your own southern Jewish artifact—broadly defined—to this interactive discussion.
 Together we’ll share our stories and create a virtual, one-night-only Zoom museum!
 Led by Anna Tucker, curator of the Museum of the Southern Jewish Experience.

 October 19 - Distinctive or Typical?
 Baltimore and the Writing of Urban Jewish History, with Dr. Eric Goldstein and Dr. Deb Weiner, winners of the 2019 SJHS Book Award.
 Register here

 In recent years scholars interested in Jews and the urban environment have brought new attention to one of the oldest forms of southern—and American—Jewish history, the local community history.
 One exemplar of this turn is the winner of the 2019 SJHS Book Prize, On Middle Ground: A History of the Jews of Baltimore.
-This discussion will feature its co-authors, Dr. Eric Goldstein and Dr. Deb Weiner, in conversation with Dr. Joshua Furman, a historian of Jewish Houston, about the challenges and possibilities of Jewish urban history in and beyond the South.
+This discussion will feature its co-authors, Dr. Eric Goldstein and Dr. Deb Weiner, in conversation with Dr. Josh Parshall, historian at the Goldring/Woldenberg Institute of Southern Jewish Life, about the challenges and possibilities of Jewish urban history in and beyond the South.